1pan1/columbine/README.md

-columbine
+Columbine
 =========

-A historical project on the columbine school shootings.
+A historical project on the Columbine school shooting.

+by Ethan Niu